GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 !!!
 Note
     The scope endpoint has to be present in UMA configuration to make it discoverable.

-The `ldif` for both external and internal scope is given below:
+The `ldif` for both external and internal scopes is given below:

 **External sample ldif**
 ```